 Keep in mind that while there are many options for designing a workflow process, not all options are supported by all iPad apps.
 So you will have to set up your document syncing based on the specific iPad apps and workflow process you choose for yourself.
 For example, you can use the DropBox app with the iAnnotate contract signing app, but the Pages word processor app doesn't have DropBox support (at the time of this writing).
 There are options for syncing documents using third-party applications you install on your computer, and so on.

 One of the easiest ways we've found to move documents is to use iTunes to sync files.
 The iTunes sync option is supported by the iPad apps we will use to edit and sign our contracts, so that's the method we'll discuss here.

-After you have your standard contract edited and saved in both .DOC and PDF format, it's time to sync them to your iPad.
+After you have your standard contract edited and saved in both .DOCX and PDF format, it's time to sync them to your iPad.

 Plug in your iPad and open iTunes.
 Click your iPad device and then click the Apps window.
 All three of our suggested apps (iAnnotate, Pages, and Numbers) support iTunes file sharing, so you will see whichever apps you have installed in the File Sharing list here.

-If you also installed the Pages and/or Numbers apps, repeat this process to add your .DOC and .XLS files to those apps.
+If you also installed the Pages and/or Numbers apps, repeat this process to add your .DOCX and .XLSX files to those apps.

 When you have added all your custom documents, you can sync your iPad.
 All your custom documents will now be on your iPad and accessible by your iPad apps.

 5) Fill out and sign your documents on your iPad

 The amount of custom word processing and financial calculations you do for each client contract will determine which apps you use and in which order.